 The problem this creates for Darwinian economists such as Robert Frank is an interesting one.
-If such as Robert Franl an interesting one.
-I animals get involved in runaway signalling competitions, it causes resources to be excessively directed towards a kind of competitive arms race.
+If animals get involved in runaway signalling competitions, it causes resources to be excessively directed towards a kind of competitive arms race.
 There is a feedback loop at work, where bull elk acquire ever-larger antlers - since their very costliness defines their status.
 This seems an unassailable objection.